TEALSK12/apcsa-public/Unit1/Lesson-109.md

 In ELL classes, you may want to change code-writing questions to Parsons Problems.
 Educational research shows a high correlation between Parsons scores and code writing scores, and a low correlation between code writing and tracing and between Parsons and tracing.
-(In other words, Parsons Problems accurately assess a students' ability to create code.)
+(In other words, Parsons Problems accurately assess a students’ ability to create code.)
 For more information on Parsons Problems, check out this paper (<https://cseweb.ucsd.edu/classes/fa08/cse599/denny.pdf>).

 Even in a non-ELL class, you may want to change some Section II questions to Parsons problems